 I especially loved the cheeky gnomes mocking the behavior of tourists who like taking photos of everything, or every.single.gnome!
 Sometimes I don’t mind falling into the same habits as a million other people!

 Sometimes, a gnome is dedicated to someone of or from the city, for example there is even on for Sigmund Freud near the University of Wroclaw.

 Overall, it was a LOT of fun to search for dwarfs in Wroclaw!
 It was definitely a unique experience and spiced things up during our sightseeing!
 If I were a business, I could see the appeal in having one to easily bring foot traffic to my door!
+Hunting for Krasnal is definitely one of the top things to do in Wroclaw and can easily pass the time if you get obsessed with trying to find all 300+!
 They’re just so dang lovable that even Gdańsk is getting a few of their own!

 If you’re interested in visiting Poland and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide!
 Without these guides, I would be lost!
 This is my travel Bible!

 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!

 Day Trips from Wroclaw:

 Liked this post?
 PIN IT FOR LATER!!